raspberrypilearning/jazzy-jumpers/en/step_4.md

 The code you will need to use is exactly the same for all of the sprites!
 --- /hint ---
 --- hint ---
 You can save time by duplicating the code.
-Right click on the `when I receive`{:class="blockcontrol"} block and select duplicate, then move the code on top of one of the other sprites in the "Sprites" panel and click to drop it.
+Drag all the code attached to the `when I receive`{:class="blockcontrol"} block on top of one of the other sprites in the "Sprites" panel and let go to drop it.

 Look inside that sprite and you should see a copy of the code.
 --- /hint ---